 COVID-19 UPDATE: As a result of the unprecedented global effect of COVID-19 (including ongoing border restrictions) on the tourism industry, Dart River Adventures is currently closed.
 If you have an advance booking or voucher and would like a refund, please contact our friendly team on email@example.com or 0800 327 853.
 If you have purchased tickets via a third-party company, please contact the company directly.
 Please check back here for updates.
 Thank you for your patience and support.

-Queenstown’s Dart River Jet has been operating from Glenorchy for 25 years
+Queenstown’s Dart River Jet has been operating from Glenorchy for over 25 years

 Glenorchy is small village community of about 300 people.
 Farming, building and tourism are now the main industries in the area.
 In years gone by Sheelite & Gold mining, forestry all had their turn.
 Before that this valley was the source of the only Pounamu (Greenstone) found by Māori on the eastern side of the main divide and highly prized for tools and ornaments.
 There is even the shortest registered railway in New Zealand at the town wharf that used to connect to the SS Earnslaw when it formed part of the railroad system.
 With the road from Queenstown opening in 1966 the need for boat access dwindled and now we are fortunate indeed to see the Earnslaw more than once a year.